 If you are the parent or a relative of a child who is being adopted then this information is for you.
-It will give you information about adoption, what it means to you and your family.
 We know that the loss of a child through adoption is likely to have a lifelong effect on you and your family.
-It is important that you have an understanding of what adoption means for you and your family.
+It is important that you have an understanding of what adoption means.

 What is adoption?

 Children can only be placed for adoption if or when the court has made a Placement Order or parents are agreeing to an adoption.

 Adoption is a Court Order which creates a new legal relationship between a child and his/her adoptive family.
 Adoption permanently ends the legal relationship between the child and his/her birth family.
 Once an Adoption Order is made it cannot be revoked.

 If your child is made the subject of an Adoption Order, she/he will become part of the adoptive family and will no longer be legally related to you or anyone else in your family.

 Before an adoption can be arranged, the agency is required by law to ask for detailed information about you and your child.
 This helps in making decisions about their future.
 You can therefore help your child by providing as much information as you can about yourself and your family and by understanding the importance of us knowing about your family's health.

 We try to arrange for all birth parents to meet the prospective adopters of their child if it is felt to be appropriate.
 This is to help both sets of parents to have an image of, and a little more knowledge about each other.
 It will also be helpful for your child's adoptive parents to know as much as possible about your family background, as we know this helps adopted children to have a clear sense of their identity as they grow up.
 Brothers and sisters (including half-brothers and sisters) are also very important to adopted children.
 If brothers and sisters have to be placed separately, the adoptive familes will usually be asked to keep in touch with each other.
 Sometimes this is done through letters and sometimes by visits.